calender

 Introduction

-Dengue is caused by four distinct but closely related serotypes of the dengue virus: DENV-1, DENV-2, DENV-3, and DENV-4.
-Once a person is infected, the virus enters the bloodstream, where it replicates and triggers an immune response.
-This immune reaction leads to many of the symptoms associated with the disease, such as fever, pain, and inflammation.
+Dengue is caused by four related serotypes-DENV-1, DENV-2, DENV-3, and DENV-4.
+Once infected, the virus multiplies in the bloodstream, triggering an immune response.
+This response leads to fever, pain, rash, and inflammation.

 1. Febrile Phase